pbitzer/pyltg/README.md

 ```
 my_time = lma.time
 ```
-See the example notebook(s) [examples.html] for more information
+See the example notebook(s) [https://www.nsstc.uah.edu/users/phillip.bitzer/python_doc/pyltg/examples.html] for more information.

 ### Caveats, Gotchas, etc ###

 * Under the hood, the data is maintained in a Pandas Dataframe, but for the most part you won't need to interact at that level.
 * There is a `baseclass` class that is inherited by all the others.
-Most users have no need for this.
+Most users have no need to work with this directly.
 Instead, go straight to the class corresponding to the lightning data you're using.

 ### Issues ###
 If you run into a bug, please report it [https://github.com/pbitzer/pyltg/issues]